 Cramer-Krasselt was celebrating its 100th anniversary as an advertising agency and looking for a new headquarters that would express their established culture.
 They wanted a space that would be playful, creative and cool while facilitating an open, collaborative, creative workstyle for employees and guests alike.

-Making this happen for C-K was made easier by them choosing a raw two-floor factory space in Milwaukee’s trendy 3rd Ward warehouse district.
-Kahler Slater made use of the wide open space to custom-create an interior to support the open collaboration that is core to C-K’s culture.
-The two floors were connected by central staircase through an opening in the lobby through to the top floor, so employees could experience the two levels as one large space.
-While there are a variety of collaborative spaces scattered throughout the office – each one expressing a different kind of creative style, from funky to messy to a more conventional conference area, the heart and pride of the office is the playful main meeting space.
+The firm decided on a raw, two-floor factory space in Milwaukee’s Historic Third Ward.
+The top and bottom levels are connected using a central staircase from an opening in the lobby through to the top floor, allowing employees to experience two levels as one large space.
+While there are a variety of collaborative areas placed throughout the office – each one offering a different kind of creative style – the heart and pride of the office is the main meeting room.
 C-K employees wanted a space that they would be proud of and “where all the kids want to play.”
-Client visits and gallery night open houses have become welcome opportunities to invite the world to one of their best examples of collaboration.